-No. Claims for services covered under the CDCP must be submitted directly to Sun Life by a participating CDCP oral health provider.
+No. Firstly, the CDCP is a government plan, not a plan that belongs to the patient.
+It was put in place to reduce barriers to oral health care for low-income populations.
+Claims for services covered under the CDCP must be submitted directly to Sun Life by a participating CDCP oral health provider.